StringerMus/django-film-club/README.md

 ### Homepage
 #### Banner
-A user will be met with the hero image, taglne and welcome message.
-There is a button as an anchor tag which directs a user to the film section to the bottom of the page in case a user does not know how to navigate to the film catalogue.
+A user is met with the hero image, taglne and welcome message.
+There is a button as an anchor tag which directs the user to the film section at the bottom of the page in case a user does not know how to navigate to the film catalogue.

 #### Catalogue
-This section will list films in order of date added for user to select which they want to click into for a more detailed view, find reviews or post their own reviews.
-The section will list 3 films at a time and will paginate if there are more than 3.
+This section lists films in order of date added for user to select which they want to click into for a more detailed view, find reviews or post their own reviews.
+The catalogue section lists 3 films at a time and paginates if there are more than 3 and further pages are create if more than 3 films exceeds a page.

+The films loaded are a mix from JSON file with added date provided and some posts added from the website.

 ### Film details
 #### Film
-When a film's title and synopsis is clicked on, this take the user to the film's details page.
-This expands contains the detail of the film, includes the director of the film.
+When a film's title and synopsis is clicked on home page's catalogue section, this takes the user to the film's details page.
+This expands the details of a film, including the director of the film.

 #### Reviews
 Below the film image is the section for reviews which is split into reviews that have been posted by users on the left where visitors can read these, they appear in the order of latest and it lists down.
 On the right is where a logged in user can post their own reviews.
 They would need to fill the title of their review and the content.
 If a user is not logged in they will not be able to leave a review on the website.

 #### Edit and delete reviews
-Users will be able to edit or delete only their own reviews, these buttons will appear on their reviews.
+Users are able to edit or delete only their own reviews, these buttons will appear on their reviews.

 ### Post films
-This page is only accessible to admin users.
-The function of the page is the ability for admin to add films to the catalogue for users to be able to add reviews under.
+The page is only accessible to admin users.
+Here the admin can add films to the catalogue for users to be able to add reviews under.

 #### Add a film
 This section contains the form fields needed to add a film.
-If an image is not uploaded, a placeholder image will be supplied on the site until this is updated by the admin.
-The same title is not able to submitted on the site to avoid duplication of films being posted.
+If an image is not uploaded, a placeholder image is supplied on the site until this is updated by the admin.
+The same title is not able to be submitted on the site to avoid duplication of films being posted.

 #### Film Catalogue
-The catalogue of films will appear on the right of the form which contain the edit and delete button under each film.
-The edit will populate the form with the films detail for admin to change information if they wish.
+The catalogue of films appear on the right of the form which contain the edit and delete button under each film.
+The edit populates the form with the films detail for admin to change information if they wish.

 ### Login/ Register
 #### Login